Colin Kaepernick Says He's 'With' Eric Reid After Malcolm Jenkins Confrontation

 Of course, Reid still has problems with Jenkins.
 Both have spoken out about political and cultural issues but in very different ways.

-"He's a sellout," Reid said of Jenkins after the game, per David Newton of ESPN.
+"He's a sellout," Reid told reporters of Jenkins after the game.

-Jenkins was a founding part of the Players Coalition, which helped convince the NFL to donate millions of dollars to social justice causes.
+Jenkins was a founding member of the Players Coalition, which helped convince the NFL to donate millions of dollars to social justice causes.
 However, Reid referred to it as an "NFL-funded subversion group," per Bo Wulf of The Athletic.

 It seems Kaepernick stands by Reid in this disagreement.